Percy and Katharine Stewart.

 Through their shared equestrian interests, Percy met Katharine Bridges née Priestman, the daughter of a Durham coal magnate, who lived in nearby Bielby.

-From early on in their marriage they decided that they didn’t want to be “dull” and determined to travel the world.
-Between 1906 and 1926, Percy and Katharine completed eight world tours, covering North America and Canada, Africa, India and the Far East, Europe, New Zealand, and the Pacific Islands with Percy using his trips to hunt, shoot and fish.
+Between 1906 and 1926, Percy and Katharine completed eight world tours, covering North America and Canada, Africa, India and the Far East, Europe, New Zealand, and the Pacific Islands, with Percy using his trips to hunt, shoot and fish.

 He had many adventures, including narrowly avoiding death when he was charged by an elephant!

 He and Katharine brought back souvenirs and trophies which now form the Stewart Museum collection.
 These provide an eclectic mix of statuary, hunting trophies and curiosities.